Sakineh Mohammadi Ashtiani: International campaign

 A resolution by the European Parliament on September 8, 2010, declared that "a sentence of death by stoning can never be justified."
 The vote passed by a margin of 658–1, the sole vote against having been made in error and later rectified, according to the Associated Press.
 On September 29, 2010, EveryOne Group, a human rights organisation based in Italy, appealed to the Iranian Authorities for an act of compassion for Mrs. Ashtiani.

 The international human rights campaign for her release, however, was criticized for being sexist because a study showed that this campaign totally left her male accomplice to his fate despite the fact that both of them were involved in the same crime and received the same verdict.

 2014 release

 In March 2014, Mohammad-Javad Larijani, the Islamic regime's Secretary General for Human Rights, announced that Sakineh Ashtiani had been pardoned, due to good behaviour.
 She had spent nine years on death row.
-Larijani stated that the media attention surrounding her sentence to death by stoning was "propaganda" and that the death sentence she had initially received was for the murder of her husband and not the adultery.
+Larijani stated that the media attention surrounding her sentence to death by stoning was "propaganda" and that the death sentence she had initially received was for the murder of her husband and not adultery.